PointCloudLibrary/pcl/doc/tutorials/content/region_growing_segmentation.rst

      * After that every neighbour is tested for the curvature value.
 If the curvature is less than threshold value then this point is added to the seeds.
      * Current seed is removed from the seeds.

-If the seeds set becomes empty this means that the algorithm has grown the region and the process is repeated from the begining.
+If the seeds set becomes empty this means that the algorithm has grown the region and the process is repeated from the beginning.
 You can find the pseudocode for the said algorithm below.

 Inputs: